pedrxsantzs/simulador-vendasbc/README.md

 ### Licença

 Este projeto está licenciado sob a Licença MIT.
-Veja o arquivo LICENSE.md para mais detalhes.

 Desenvolvido por Pedro Augusto. 👋